You may have heard the term “mudjacking” when talking to a neighbor, or seen it for the first time when Googling how to fix your sinking driveway.

 The pressure from the expansion of the foam causes the slab to lift, although this can be hard to control in some cases.
 Also, due to the nature of foam, it can be hard to fill the entire void under the slab.

 Related: The Pros and Cons of Foam Leveling

-If you’re interested in seeing what concrete leveling can do for your uneven concrete surfaces, click the link below to request a free onsite cost estimate with a member of the A-1 team!
+If you’re already ready to learn what the other concrete leveling methods can do for your settling concrete, click the link below to request a free onsite cost estimate from an A-1 Concrete Leveling team near you!